Gugelhupf: Description

-Gugelhupf is made with a soft yeast dough, baked in a high, creased, toroidal pan.
-Depending on the region it can contain raisins, almonds or sometimes also Kirschwasser cherry brandy.
-Traditional Gugelhupf always contains some dried fruit, usually raisins, and sometimes other dried fruits like sour cherries can be soaked in orange juice or liquor.
+Gugelhupf is made with a soft yeast dough, baked in a high, creased, toroidal mould.
+Depending on the region, it can contain raisins, almonds or sometimes also Kirschwasser cherry brandy.
+Traditional Gugelhupf always contains some dried fruit, usually raisins, and sometimes other dried fruits, like sour cherries, can be soaked in orange juice or liquor.
 Some regional varieties (Czech, Hungarian and Slovak) are filled with a layer of sweetened ground poppy seeds or chocolate filling similar to Jewish babka.

 It is not closely related to the Christmas cake in Italy known as the pandoro nor to the American Bundt cake as that is not yeast based.
-Sometimes a regular pound cake or a marble cake made without yeast but baked in a Gugelhupf pan is also called Gugelhupf.
+Sometimes a regular pound cake or a marble cake made without yeast but baked in a Gugelhupf mould is also called Gugelhupf.